Allowable Meal Charges and Reimbursements for Daily Subsistence

 Allowable Meal Charge to Workers

 In its job offer to U.S. and H-2A workers, the employer either must offer and state that it will provide each worker with three (3) meals a day or must state that it will furnish free and convenient cooking and kitchen facilities to the workers that will enable the workers to prepare their own meals.
 If the employer is going to provide the meals to the workers, the job offer must state the charge, if any, to the worker for such meals.

 Until the Department publishes a new amount or approves a higher amount based on a request from an employer, the job offer must not charge a worker more than the following amount for meals:

 Daily Subsistence Amounts for Workers Traveling

-In its job offer to U.S. and H-2A workers, the employer must state the minimum and maximum amounts of money that workers will receive for daily subsistence when traveling to and from the place of employment.
+In its job offer to U.S. and H-2A workers, the employer must state the minimum and maximum dollar amount that workers will receive for daily subsistence when traveling to and from the place of employment.
 For workers who complete 50 percent or more of the work contract period, the employer must provide, pay in advance, or reimburse workers for subsistence expenses incurred traveling from the place the worker came to the place of employment.
 If the worker either completes the work contract period or is terminated without cause, and the worker has no immediate subsequent H-2A employment, the employer must provide (or pay at the time of departure) workers for subsistence expenses incurred traveling from the place of employment back to the place the worker came from to work for the employer.

-Until the Department publishes a new amount, the job offer must state that the worker will receive the following amount(s) for daily subsistence while traveling:
+Until the Department publishes a new dollar amount, the job offer must state that the worker will receive the following dollar amount(s) for daily subsistence while traveling:

 Maximum: $ 59.00 per day(2) (with documentation of actual expenses)